w3c/wai-website/pages/standards-guidelines/index.es.md

 title: Resumen de los estándares de accesibilidad de W3C # Do not translate "title:".
 Do translate the text after "title:".
 nav_title: "Estándares/Pautas" # A short title that is used in the navigation

-lang: es   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
+lang: es   # Change "en" to the translated language shortcode
+last_updated: 2021-04-30  # Keep the date of the English version

+translation:
+  status: outdated
   last_updated: 2021-05-14   # Put the date of this translation YYYY-MM-DD (with month in the middle)

 translators:
 - name: "Carlos Muncharaz"   # Replace @@ with translator name
   link: "http://www.muncharaz.eu/"